Would you like to know more?

 The process begins with registering for and attending a one-hour Information Session.
 After you attend, if you want to pursue your interest in volunteering with CASA further, you’ll need to complete an online application.
 (You’ll learn more about that in the Info.
 Session.)
 We will then set up an interview so that we can learn about each other and make sure there is a good match.
 If there is, the next step is an Orientation, followed by a 30-hour Pre-Service Training.
 After an exit interview and mutual agreement that you are ready to become a Court Appointed Special Advocate, you will be sworn-in by the First Justice of the Hampden County Juvenile Court.
 Then you will be ready to take your first case.

 Due to Covid-19, we have made some changes to Pre-Service Training.
-Our next Training will begin in January 2021.
-The curriculum, provided by National CASA, is essentially the same, but instead of face-to-face classes, we are blending an online program, called “Flex,” with Zoom Meetings, for a total of about 30-hours.
+The curriculum, provided by National CASA, is essentially the same, but instead of face-to-face classes, we are using Zoom for a total of about 30-hours.
 Training groups typically include eight to twelve participants, who, like you, want to make a critical difference in the life of a child.
 Over six weeks, we will cover topics such as CASA’s Roles, the Court Process and Report Writing as well as child development, adverse childhood experiences, cultural differences, domestic violence, and substance use, among others.